 This water tank is the landmark; there is a fee-free campground.

-The place provides a pit toilet, garbage cans, and BBQ grills.
+The place provides a vault toilet, garbage cans, and BBQ grills.

 Heat well, not oil well